Getting started with dog

 info publisher Post getting-started successfully published/updated

 The output tells you exactly what actions were performed and how your blog was updated.
-Your blog now has the following structure:

 .